-Premises Liability law is the body of law which makes the person who is in possession of land or premises responsible for certain injuries suffered by persons who are present on the premises, and can require a premises liability attorney.
+Premises Liability law is the body of law which makes the person who is in possession of land or premises responsible for certain injuries suffered by persons who are present on the premises and can require a premises liability attorney.
 Although some premises cases, such as so-called “slip and fall” cases, can seem simple, in some states the law now very much favors the premises owner.
 Thus, in assessing a premises liability case, it is often helpful to consult with a premises liability attorney.
-If you wish to consult a premises liability attorney, you will find us in the Oregon Lawyer Locator.
+If you wish to ask a premises liability attorney, you will find us in the Oregon Lawyer Locator.
 A premises owner faced with a lawsuit should file a claim with his insurance carrier.

 Slip and Fall Attorney Explained

 What is Possession of Premises?

 Within the context of premises liability, a person “possesses” land or premises when:

 - The person is in an occupation of the land with intent to control it;